upa/unvme/README.md

        $ RAMPTIME=60 RUNTIME=120 QCOUNT="1 4" QDEPTH="4 8" test/unvme-benchmark 07:00.0

-       If the specified PCINAME argument begins with /dev/nvme, the test will assume the SSD is bound to the kernel space driver and thus use the "libaio" engine.
-       Otherwise, if the PCINAME matches the device format BB:DD:F, the test will assume the SSD is bound to UNVMe driver and thus will use the "ioengine/unvme_fio" engine.
+       If the specified DEVICE_NAME argument begins with /dev/nvme, the test will assume the NVMe device is bound to the kernel space driver and thus use the "libaio" engine.
+Otherwise, if the DEVICE_NAME matches the format BB:DD:F, the test will assume the device is bound to UNVMe driver and thus will use the "ioengine/unvme_fio" engine.
        The benchmark results will be saved in test/out directory.

        For comparison, unvme-benchmark should be run on the same device binding to the kernel space driver as well as the user space UVNMe driver.
        For example, run:

        $ test/unvme-setup
        $ test/unvme-benchmark 01:00.0